David Crockett (wrestling): Career

 Crockett had a very brief career as a professional wrestler under the ring name Dave Finley.

 Personal life

 Crockett is the son of Jim Crockett and brother to Jim Crockett, Jr.

-Crockett was on board a private airplane that crashed on 4 October 1975 that also had Johnny Valentine, Bob Bruggers, Tim Woods and Flair on board.
+Crockett was on board a private airplane that crashed on 4 October 1975 that also had Johnny Valentine, Bob Bruggers, Tim Woods and Ric Flair on board.
 Crockett was the least injured of the men on board the plane, followed by Woods.